sridharb1/exiv2-x86_x64/README.md

 consistent with all the choices that I make for the application (like static/runtime CRT or x86/x64 or Release/Debug).

+## Directory Structure Needed to compile exiv2 and its dependencies ##

 This involves creating one solution and including in it, multiple projects (its own as well as those of the dependencies) and linking the dependencies through references instead of explicit identification